 Much of my energy is focussed on teaching students with little or no background in History in courses such as History 2120 A/B or History 2128 A/B. I combine conventional lecturing with PowerPoint slides, sound and materials found on OWL websites.
 Because interpretation is fundamental to History – I want students to think, not just gather “data” – such courses always include Group discussion.
 My senior seminars, when offered, reflect research interests on “being Northern” – they consider (from many disciplinary perspectives and in various media) both the historical and the imagined Canadian and circumpolar norths.

-“’A commodity so closely aligned to Armageddon’: The Nickel Belt Heeds the Call,” Papers of the North and the First World War; ed.
+“’A commodity so closely aligned to Armageddon’: The Nickel Belt Heeds the Call,” Special Issue: The North and the First World War; ed.
 Brent Slobodin and Ken Coates The Northern Review 44 (2017): 371–414.
 Online: https://doi.org/10.22584/nr44.2017.017 and paper.

-“Atikameksheng Anishnawbek/Whitefish Lake: Three Generations under the Robinson-Huron Treaty, 1850-1930,” This is Indian Land... [working title] (ed.
-Karl Hele), University of Manitoba Press, (2016?)
+“Atikameksheng Anishnawbek/Whitefish Lake: Glimpses of Three Generations under the Robinson-Huron Treaty, 1850s – 1920s,” This is Indian Land: The 1850 Robinson Treaties. ed.
+Karl Hele, University of Manitoba Press, 2016, 253-311.

-“”A commodity so closely aligned to Armageddon’: The Nickel Belt Heeds the Call,” The North and the First World War Conference, Whitehorse, May 11, 2016.
+“’A commodity so closely aligned to Armageddon’: The Nickel Belt Heeds the Call,” The North and the First World War Conference, Whitehorse, May 11, 2016.